qiskit-community/qiskit-experiments/docs/apidocs/index.rst

 Furthermore, physical properties of qubits may change from time to time, and this operation is often repeated on a regular basis while keeping the past data available for the time series analysis.
 This is where the Qiskit Experiments comes into play.
-This software aims at lightening the burden of experimentalists with the circuit generation and data analysis framework implemented upon the Qiskit core package with preset experiment libraries.
+This project aims at lightening the burden of experimentalists with the circuit generation and data analysis framework implemented upon the Qiskit core package with preset experiment libraries.